simaosilva/unidays-code-farmer/README.md

 - on Windows: `py main.py`

+**IMPORTANT**
+If you want to run this program to farm codes for different sites, just open a new terminal and run the same commands.

 ## Common errors

 1. `No module named XXX` = you don't have some of the dependencies installed.
 Make sure you did everything in [Before running](https://github.com/Alexvec00/unidays-code-farmer#before-running).
 If that doesn't help, try running: